vipkek/user-test-crud/README.md

 `mock-backend.interceptor.ts` and `store.service.ts`

-The cache service using Map to store, edit and remove data and injected only in the interceptor.
+The store service using Map to store, edit and remove data and injected only in the interceptor.
 This made for backend logic isolation.

 ### Main features: